Gaurick/Ad-Emag/README.txt

 Make Myth-Maker section not stupid (or just replace with a tutorial adventure?)
 Get vehicles not stupid/remove completely and deal with later.
 Standardize mutations, armor, weapons, and personal damage to give a nice happy range of possibility.
+Standardize prices/values/starting monies to have a nice range of options/values.

 Come up with an anagram for insects.
 Come up with an alternate to the Born Again Satanists.